Futuna (Wallis and Futuna): Climate

+Demographics

+As of the 2018 census, the population of the island was 3,225, with 1,950 residing in the Alo district and 1,275 in Sigave.
+Futuna makes up approximately 27.9% of the population of Wallis and Futuna.
+The most spoken languages on Futuna are Futunan (94.5%), French (5.3%), and Wallisian (0.2%).

 Culture

 Two kings, elected from the local nobility every few years, rule the population in conjunction with French authorities.
 They are the king of Sigave, the western province, and the king of Alo, the eastern province including Alofi.
 Except for Poi all villages are along the southwest coast, and they are from west to east: Toloke, Fiua, Vaisei, Nuku, and Leava (capital with the wharf) in Sigave, and Taoa, Malaʻe, Ono, Kolia and Vele (at the airstrip) in Alo.

 99% of the population of Wallis and Futuna are Catholic.
 Although the island is closer to Tonga and farther from Samoa than ʻUvea, the vernacular and culture are more Samoan.
-The languages spoken are Futunan and French.